Dates of the upcoming retreats

 - March 14th – 28th, 2020

 - November 14th – 28th, 2020

 Our Vipassana meditation courses are taught in the tradition of Theravada Buddhism, according to the teachings of the Most Venerable Phra Prom Mongkol Vi (Ven.
 Phra Ajarn Tong Sirimangalo) who is a highly revered Vipassana meditation teacher.

-The November course will be led by the Venerable Phrakhrubhavanabidhan (Phra Ajarn Ofer Thiracitto), an English-speaking monk from Israel.
+The course in March 2020 will be led by the Venerable Phrakhrubhavanabidhan (Phra Ajarn Ofer Thiracitto), an English-speaking monk from Israel.
 He will guide this retreat together with Carmen Karsters (Dutch).

 Duration of the course

 Duration of the course differs for beginners and experienced meditators.